Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Calculating the Time Delay

 \section{Calculating the Time Delay}

-To translate the modified dispersion relations derived in the previous section into an observable quantity, we now compute the relative arrival-time delay between a GRB photon and its associated neutrino signal.
-Our goal is not to reconstruct a specific event in full detail, but rather to assess, within a controlled benchmark setup, whether the axion-induced propagation effects obtained above can reach the scale suggested by current multimessenger candidates.
+To translate the modified dispersion relations of the previous section into an observable, we compute the arrival-time difference between a GRB photon and its associated neutrino.
+The aim is not to reconstruct a specific event, but to test, within a controlled benchmark, whether the propagation effects derived above can produce a measurable multimessenger delay.

-A useful benchmark is provided by the coincidence between trigger bn140807500 and a high-energy neutrino candidate reported in multimessenger searches \cite{Abbasi_2024}.
-Among the bursts analyzed in the GeV--TeV neutrino sample, this event exhibited the most significant combined temporal and angular correlation.
-The reconstructed neutrino track, with energy $E_\nu \simeq 221\,\mathrm{GeV}$, was detected within a 100-s search window and only $2.3^\circ$ from the GRB localization.
-Although the post-trial probability of such a coincidence arising from background is $p=0.097$, and therefore does not support any claim of physical association, it remains the most suggestive individual GRB--neutrino coincidence in the catalog considered in ref.~\cite{Catalog_2020}.
-For this reason, it provides a useful observational benchmark for estimating the maximal impact of the propagation mechanism studied here.
+A natural benchmark is the coincidence between trigger bn140807500 and a high-energy neutrino candidate reported in multimessenger searches \cite{Abbasi_2024}.
+Among the bursts in the GeV--TeV sample, this event showed the most significant combined temporal and angular correlation: the reconstructed track, of energy $E_\nu\simeq221\,\mathrm{GeV}$, arrived within a $100$-s window and only $2.3^\circ$ from the GRB localization.
+Its post-trial background probability, $p=0.097$, does not establish a physical association, but the event remains a useful reference point \cite{Catalog_2020}.
+No spectroscopic redshift is available; since its temporal structure and fluence match the short-GRB population, whose redshift distribution typically peaks near $z\sim0.5$ \cite{Berger2014}, we adopt this value as a population-based benchmark.

-To use bn140807500 as an order-of-magnitude probe, one must specify both the source distance and the characteristic particle energies.
-No spectroscopic redshift has been reported for this event.
-However, its temporal structure and fluence are consistent with the population of short gamma-ray bursts, whose observed redshift distribution typically peaks near $z\sim0.5$.
-We therefore adopt this value as a representative population-based benchmark, rather than as an event-specific distance determination.
+The configuration we analyze is a background GRB whose photon and neutrino both traverse an intervening magnetized compact-object environment.
+This is the setting in which the propagation delay is cleanly defined, because the two messengers share a common emission event that fixes a common $t=0$; were the photons instead produced inside the magnetosphere, the offset would be entangled with emission radii, opacity, and pair-cascade dynamics.
+The likelihood of such a line-of-sight alignment is examined separately in Appendix~\ref{sec:magnetar_model}.